orta/chairs/README.md

 ## Problems?

-You can [open a new issue](https://github.com/orta/muscialchairs/issues).
+You can [open a new issue](/orta/chairs/issues).
 I'm usually very responsive to changes.

 ## Thanks to...
 - [Frank Macreery](https://github.com/macreery) for giving some good advice.

 ## License
-See the LICENSE.txt file included in the distribution.
+See the [LICENSE.txt](/orta/chairs/blob/master/LICENSE.txt) file included in the distribution.

 ## Copyright
-Copyright (c) 2012 Art.sy
+Copyright (c) 2013 Art.sy